A possible correction of the Saha curve for non-equilibrium states: A phenomenological model for hydrogen recombination

 where $m_e=0.511~{\rm MeV}$, $m_p=938.272~{\rm MeV}$, $m_H=938.783~{\rm MeV}$ and $T_0=2.349\times 10^{-4}~{\rm eV}$.
 As $x_e$ is a function of redshift, the numerical solution of step 1 can be employed in Eq. (\ref{q-z}).
 This yields numerical solutions for $q$ at each $z$ value.
 Therefore, Eq. (\ref{q-z}) can be used to determine the appropriate variation of the $q$-parameter with the redshift. \item Since the solutions obtained are numerical, it is not immediately clear if the functional form of the $q$-parameter can be determined in advance.
-Accordingly, we apply a polynomial fitting to determine a parameterization for the $q$-parameter from the numerical solution in step 2. \item In the final step, we incorporate the best parametrization for $q(z)$ obtained in step 3 into the non-Gaussian Saha ionization equation, Eq. (\ref{q-saha-full}), resulting in a corrected version of the Saha equation for hydrogen recombination.
-Besides, the exact numerical solution of step 2 can be used in Eq. (\ref{q-saha-full}) to ascertain if the curve generated overlaps the Peebles curve, which is expected. \end{enumerate}
+As an {\it ad hoc} approach, we apply a polynomial fitting to determine a parameterization for the $q$-parameter from the numerical solution in step 2. \item In the final step, we incorporate a parameterization for $q(z)$ obtained in step 3 into the generalized Saha ionization equation, Eq. (\ref{q-saha-full}), resulting in a corrected version of the Saha equation for hydrogen recombination.
+Additionally, the exact numerical solution of step 2 can be used in Eq. (\ref{q-saha-full}) to ascertain if the curve generated overlaps the Peebles curve, which is expected. \end{enumerate}